 - The Big Apple – refers to one of the most famous cities in the world: New York City; it was penned by a sportswriter from the 1920s, John J. Fitz Gerald, when he described horse racing in the “Big Apple”

 By the way, of all fruits apples are the ones most likely to spread their rot, making the “bad apple” sayings sourced in fact.
 As a fruit ripens, it emits the gas ethylene; if one fruit ripens faster than the rest in a barrel or basket, that ethylene gets more concentrated and helps other fruit to speed up its ripening process.

-So, yes, one rotten apple can ruin an entire bushel of apples.
+So, yes, one rotten apple can ruin an entire bushel.

-However, enough of bad apples and let’s instead discover what a wonderful treat you can make with good apples!
+However, enough of bad apples and let’s instead discover what a wonderful treat you can make with this good fruit!

 Cannabinoid-Enriched Apple Crisp

 This time around, we will offer you some suggestions for how to enrich your apple crisp dessert with cannabinoids but will let you decide what you want to add.
 As you review the ingredients, any item marked with an asterisk (*) is tagged as an excellent candidate for including the cannabinoid(s) of your choice.

 If you prefer explicit instructions, don’t worry!
 Just follow some or all of the suggestions we provide and you will end up with a delicious dessert that will please more than your tongue and tummy once the infused cannabinoids get a chance to go to work.

 - 8 medium or 6 large apples (about 2 pounds), peeled and cubed

 - *½ cup pecans